grunt-gallery/grunt-digital-audit/grunt-ca.md

 The site was bumped up to a current [PHP](https://www.php.net/) version and the [WordPress theme](https://en-ca.wordpress.org/themes/) and stylesheet files were migrated from vanilla [CSS](https://en.wikipedia.org/wiki/CSS) to [tailwindcss](https://tailwindcss.com/).
 As well, many redundant pages were "pruned" from the database and some general housekeeping tasks were done on the backend.

-The site now has a git repository and is uploaded to [GitHub](https://github.com/grunt-gallery/grunt-wordpress-theme).
+The site now has a Git repository and is uploaded to [GitHub](https://github.com/grunt-gallery/grunt-wordpress-theme).

 ::: info
 #### grunt.ca Website